xmartlabs/fountain-docs/README.md

 If you use this library, you can create an MVVM architecture app and combine it with the repository pattern.
 If you get a repository which provides a [`Listing`] component of each paged list, you will be creating a robuster app.

+This library was designed to work with paged endpoints.
+However, it also supports working with not paged endpoints.
+That means that you can use all [`Listing`] features in services that return a list that's not paged.

 It also provides two ways to go: a mode with [**network** support](#network-support) and a mode with [**network + cache** support](#network--cache-support).

 The strategy you choose will depend on your problem.